katiekeel/career-development-curriculum/module_four/post_grad_plan.md

 **Action Step #1:** Establish a shareable calendar (like Google Calendar) and block out time on your calendar *now* to adhere to these goals.
 Be prepared to show this calendar to your instructors during your portfolio review.

+Link to calendar goes here

 **Action Step #2:** Backwards plan for your big goal.
 What is your cut-off for ending the job search?
 When do you want to receive and sign an offer by?

+* Cutoff is 30 days post grad for signing an offer

 **Action Step #3:** Based on what you outlined above, create monthly, weekly, and daily goals to reach in order to reach your big goal:

 Keep in mind: